Recap: Buffy The Vampire Slayer S 2 E 14 Innocence

 - Gut Punch: Asked about his decision to turn Angel evil, Joss Whedon said that he feels it was necessary to keep the story fresh.
 Although the fan base wanted Buffy and Angel to be together romantically, Whedon says, "What people want is not what they need."

-- Heel Face Mole: Buffy accuses and Giles tries to interfere until Jenny admits she was planted there to keep her and Angel apart.
+- Heel Face Mole / Reformed, but Rejected: Buffy accuses Jenny of knowing about Angel's curse, and Giles tries to interfere until Jenny admits she was planted there to keep her and Angel apart.
 When war plans are being laid, Jenny stands in the doorway and offers her help, but both Buffy and Giles tell her to Get Out and then turn their backs on her.
 Ouch!

 - Heroic BSOD: Overwhelmed by the revelation of the part she played in Angelus' return, Buffy retreats back to her bedroom.
 She spots the crucifix Angel gave her and pulls his claddagh ring from her finger.
 Sobbing, she falls on the bed, cradling the ring.